 Probate legal fees are set by state law and are determined based on the size of the probate Estate.
 The Personal Representative (i.e. Executor or Administrator) is also entitled to the statutory fee for their services.
 The Probate court can order additional fees for more complicated cases or extraordinary services.
 There are also court costs and filing fees, document certification and recording fees, and property appraisal fees.

 Getting Help: Choosing The Right Attorney For Your Probate Case

 The best way to ensure your probate is done right is to choose your attorney wisely.
 You don’t have to use the attorney who prepared the Will, although you may choose to, and that’s OK.
 Just because a particular attorney prepared the Will, this does not mean that attorney must handle the probate, nor are they necessarily the right person for the job.
 You need to be comfortable with the attorney and confident that they are the right attorney for you.
 Choosing your probate or trust lawyer is one of the most important decisions you will make.
 If you put in the time and effort to find the right lawyer, you will be rewarded with a skillful guide who will help you navigate the probate process.

-If you’re ready to get started with the probate process after the passing of a loved one, please contact our experienced Davidson County probate attorney at 615-915-0760 or use this link to schedule a complimentary 15-minute consultation to help determine your next best steps.
+If you’re ready to get started with the probate process after the passing of a loved one, use this link to schedule a complimentary 15-minute consultation to help determine your next best steps.
 We are here in service to making this all as easy as possible on you.